 Each of the items on the SHAPE-approved extras list was tested for efficacy on the SHAPE Program.
-If it’s on the SHAPE-approved list, it means that it didn’t negatively affect the majority of people.

 Here is a list of SHAPE-Approved extras.
 If something is not listed here or in your Program Guidebook, it is NOT APPROVED.